Storkhuset/StrippedCustomWalker/README.md

 I have also added a role of presentation to the menu item and a role of navigation to the sub menu ul element.
 I suggest you to add that to the top level ul element as well.
 You do that in the wp_nav_menu() function with the ”items_wrap” option.
 Simply add: ```’items_wrap' => '<ul id="%1$s" class="%2$s" role="navigation">%3$s</ul>’``` to the options array.

 I realize that most intermediate to advanced developers will see this Walker as a step down in functionality but then again, it’s not aimed at them.
+So in all honesty, it’s only for me since nobody will ever view or use it anyway.

+Thank you!